accordproject/techdocs/docs/started-resources.md

 All the Accord Project technology is being developed as open source.
 The software packages are being actively maintained on [GitHub](https://github.com/accordproject) and we encourage organizations and individuals to contribute requirements, documentation, issues, new templates, and code.

-Join us on the [#technology-wg Slack channel](https://accord-project-slack-signup.herokuapp.com) for technical discussions and weekly updates.
+Join us on the [#technology-wg Discord channel](https://discord.gg/Zm99SKhhtA) for technical discussions and weekly updates.

 ### Cicero